We Believe We Will Win - Merissa Aguillera

 “We need to be attacking as well because the New Zealand girls are aggressive players.
 They are hard hitters and they will come at us hard so we will be prepared to stick to what we know and play what we know.”

-The West Indies earned their spot in the semi-finals by beating reigning champions England and South Africa but finished as runners-up in their group to Australia, who won the game between the two sides by nine runs and are the favourites to reach the final when they take on India on 13th May.
+The West Indies earned their spot in the semi-finals by beating and but finished as runners-up in their group to Australia, who won the game between the two sides and are the favourites to reach the final when they take on India on 13th May.

 “A lot of thought has gone into what we are doing.
 We arrived in St Kitts three weeks before the tournament started and we have planned every day of this journey.
 We put all the plans in place and we went out and performed in the first round.
 It is now up to us to continue on this journey and look to take it all the way,” Aguilleira added.